traefik/hub/WALKTHROUGH.md

 }
 ```

 With Traefik Proxy, we can secure the access to this API using the Basic Authentication.
-To create an encoded user:password pair, the following command can be used: `htpasswd -nb user password | openssl base64`
+To create an encoded _user_:_password_ pair, we can use `htpasswd` with `openssl` to encode it.

 So let's do it: